cksdml1014/chanisong/_pages/publications.md

 <p><strong style="font-size: 1.2em;">SBM (Spring-connected Block Model):</strong></p>
 <ul>
   <li>Represents mechanical systems using rigid blocks connected by springs.</li>
+  <li>The ratio of the spring constants of two springs connected to the same blocks determines whether the springs behave as a revolute joint or not, as shown in the diagram above.</li>
   <li>The spring connections simulate constraints and force-displacement relationships that characterize the dynamic behavior of the mechanism.</li>
   <li>Enables the automatic synthesis of <strong>2D 1DOF mechanisms</strong> composed of <strong>revolute joints</strong>, optimized to follow specific paths.</li>
 </ul>